Relief Measures for Individuals and Businesses

 Tax laws and regulations set out numerous deadlines for taxpayers to exercise their rights, provide information, send documents or make an election.
 If taxpayers fail to meet these deadlines, they may sometimes be unable to exercise their rights or they may sometimes incur a penalty or interest, depending on the type of obligation and the extent of the omission.

+Because of COVID-19, Revenu Québec has exceptionally extended some deadlines.
 The extension covers the following:

 - elections under Québec tax laws or regulations, such as rollovers (excluding QST elections, which are harmonized with the GST);

 - refund applications for GST/HST, QST, the fuel tax and the tobacco tax;

 - mandatory or preventive disclosure of aggressive tax planning;